esciencecenter-digital-skills/Natural-language-processing/episodes/02-preprocessing.md

 This shows that there are things in there such as `\n` which defines new lines.
 This is one of the things we want to eliminate from the text in the preprocessing steps so that we have a more analyzable text to work with.

 ## Tokenization
-We will now start by splitting the text up into individual sentences and words.
-This process is referred to as tokenizing; instead of having one long text we will create individual tokens.
+The first preprocessing step that we are going to look at is tokenization; instead of having one long text we will create individual tokens.
 Tokens can be defined in different ways: here we will first split text up into sentence tokens, so that each token represents one sentence in the text.
 Then we will extract the word tokens, where each token is one word.

-### Individual sentences and words
-Sentences are separated by points, and words are separated by spaces, we can use this information to split the text.
+### Sentences
+First we are going to start with extracting sentence tokens.
+The text can be split into sentences based on a point followed by a space.
 However, we saw that when we printed the corpus, that the text is not so 'clean'.
-If we were to split the text now using points, there would be a lot of redundant symbols that we do not want to include in the individual sentences and words, such as the `\n` symbols, but also we do not want to include punctuation symbols in our sentences and words.
-So let's remove these from the text before splitting it up based on.

-### Sentences
-The text can be split into sentences based on points.
 From the corpus as we have it, we do not want to include the end of line symbols, backslashes before apostrophes, and any double spaces that might occur from new lines or new pages.

 We will define `corpus_sentences` to do all preprocessing steps we need to split the text into individual sentences.
 First we replace the end of lines and backslashes: